Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch1.md

 # Ch1: Deductive Reasoning and Logical Connectives

-Deductive reasoning is getting to a conclusion based on the assumption that some statements called *premises* are true
+Deductive reasoning is getting to a conclusion based on the assumption that some statements called *premises* are true.